matthewww/cloud-lab-chronicles/Labs/lab-ideas-esp32cam.md

 ---

+### Live Streaming: via MQTT
+   - **Objective**: Stream live video from the ESP32-CAM using MQTT (AWS IoT Core or Azure IoT Hub) and display it on a dashboard.

+   - **Tools Needed**:
+     - ESP32-CAM
+     - AWS IoT Core or Azure IoT Hub (free tier)
+     - MQTT broker (AWS/Azure)
+     - Dashboard service (AWS IoT Core, Azure IoT Hub, or custom app)

+   - **Steps**:
+     1. **ESP32-CAM**: Set up the camera to capture a continuous video stream.
+     2. **MQTT**: Use MQTT to transmit images or video data to AWS IoT Core or Azure IoT Hub.
+     3. **AWS/Azure**: Set up an AWS IoT or Azure IoT rule to forward the video stream to a dashboard.
+     4. Display the video feed in real time on a dashboard or custom application.

+   - **Learning Outcomes**:
+     - Understand how to transmit real-time video from an IoT device to the cloud using MQTT.
+     - Learn about setting up and using AWS IoT Core or Azure IoT Hub for video streaming.

+   - **Required AWS Services**:
+     - **AWS IoT Core** – Free tier includes 250,000 messages per month.
+     - **AWS Lambda** (Optional) – Free tier includes 1,000,000 requests and 400,000 GB-seconds of compute time per month for processing video streams.

+   - **Required Azure Services**:
+     - **Azure IoT Hub** – Free tier includes 8,000 messages per day.
+     - **Azure Functions** (Optional) – Free tier includes 1,000,000 requests and 400,000 GB-seconds of compute time per month for processing video streams.

+   - **Possible Extensions**:
+     - Integrate with AWS Lambda/Azure Functions to process the video stream in real-time for object detection or face recognition.

+---

 ### Face Recognition: AWS Rekognition / Azure Cognitive Services
    **Objective**: Perform face recognition with the ESP32-CAM by integrating it with cloud-based AI services like AWS Rekognition or Azure Cognitive Services.